CCRI-Cyberknights/stemday_2025/challenges/16_HexHunting/README.md

 • `hexedit` → Opens the binary in an interactive hex editor for scrolling/searching.

 📂 **Files Provided:**
 • `hex_flag.bin` – Suspicious binary to investigate
-• `inspect_binary.sh` – Interactive helper script to guide you

 ---